bennyhuo/KotlinBlogTranslation/original/Kotlin M4 is Out!.md

 Since [M3](http://blog.jetbrains.com/kotlin/2012/09/kotlin-m3-is-out/) , you can use [external annotations](http://blog.jetbrains.com/kotlin/using-external-annotations/) to tell the system that your methods return/take non-null values.
 This mechanism is useful even if you don’t use Kotlin: you can turn on [nullability inspections for Java](http://www.jetbrains.com/idea/documentation/howto.html) too (and I totally recommend you to do so).
 One problem about this used to be that, while you can annotate your own code while you write it (and we do it [all](https://github.com/JetBrains/kotlin/blob/master/compiler/frontend/src/org/jetbrains/jet/lang/types/TypeConstructor.java) [the](https://github.com/JetBrains/intellij-community/blob/master/platform/util/src/com/intellij/util/text/CharArrayUtil.java) [time](https://github.com/JetBrains/la-clojure/blob/master/src/org/jetbrains/plugins/clojure/utils/ClojureUtils.java) at JetBrains), your favorite library is not annotated, and it is so big, you can’t annotate it manually.
 The key thing here is that ‘manually’.
 A programmer is a lazy creature, and by virtue of our laziness, we want to automate as much as we can.
 And today, along with Kotlin M4, we roll out **KAnnotator**: a tool that **annotates your libraries automatically** (the tool is written in Kotlin, of course).
-How it works, in a nutshell: you have your library as a jar (or a number of jars), you tell KAnnotator to <em>infer</em> annotations for these jars, and get a bunch of .xml files back.
+How it works, in a nutshell: you have your library as a jar (or a number of jars), you tell KAnnotator to *infer* annotations for these jars, and get a bunch of .xml files back.
 They contain annotations for methods and fields, for example:
 <img alt="" class="aligncenter size-full wp-image-740" data-recalc-dims="1" sizes="(max-width: 409px) 100vw, 409px" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2012/12/annotations.xml_.png?resize=409%2C149&amp;ssl=1" srcset="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2012/12/annotations.xml_.png?resize=300%2C109&amp;ssl=1 300w, https://i0.wp.com/blog.jetbrains.com/kotlin/files/2012/12/annotations.xml_.png?w=409&amp;ssl=1 409w"/>Now, you can attach these annotations to your project, and both Java IDE and Kotlin compiler will see them.
 KAnnotator is **just started**, and it will grow much smarter, but today we already have a full JDK annotated with it, available in the new Kotlin plugin.
 It will propose to add them to your JDK once you open any Kotlin file in the editor: